 Depending on the type of bread, it can be a great source of fiber.

-An item is a good source of fiber if it has 3 or more grams of fiber per serving.
+An item can be labeled as a good source of fiber if it has 3 or more grams of fiber per serving.

 Whole grain and whole wheat breads tend to have more fiber.